Universal Finite Subgroup of the Tate Curve: The main theorem

-Now we are ready to state the main conclusion of this paper. \begin{theorem} The universal finite subgroup of order $N$ of $Tate(q)$ is the pair in the sense that for any $\mathbb{Z}[q^{\pm}]-$algebra $\mathbb{Z}[q^{\pm}]\longrightarrow R$, there is a 1-1 correspondence where $T[N]_R$ is the pullback It is a group scheme over $\mbox{Spec} R$.
-In other words, given a subgroup scheme $G\leqslant T[N]_R$ of degree $N$, there exists a unique pullback square \end{theorem}
+\begin{theorem} The universal finite subgroup of order $N$ of $Tate(q)$ is the pair in the sense that for any $\mathbb{Z}((q))$-algebra $R$, there is a 1-1 correspondence which is natural where $Tate(q)[N]_R$ is the pullback It is a group scheme over $\mbox{Spec}\;( R)$.
+In other words, given a subgroup scheme $G\leqslant Tate(q)[N]_R$ of degree $N$, there exists a unique pullback square \end{theorem}